dawidbistram/funk_all/README.md

 # funk_all
 fubkboy strikes again
-so here we go again talking that dream
+so here we go again talking that dream and live on